Referee Sarah Thomas Will Make Super Bowl History - But She's Part of a Trend

 Another glass ceiling broken.
 Another door opened.

-And at the root of it, as with all the female officials finding their footing in a male-dominated sports world, is an intense desire to simply call a great game.
+And at the root of it, as with all the female officials finding their footing in male-dominated sports, is an intense desire to simply call a great game.